Search Header Logo

 45 sec • 1 pt

-Direct election of Senators by the people.
+Direct election of senators by the people

-Presidential appointment of all state governors.
+Presidential appointment of governors in every state

 Answer explanation